HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 lackadaisical (adj): lacking life, spirit, or zest

+jaded (adj): exhausted, burned-out

-poppycock (n): nonsense, baloney, humbuggery
+poppycock (n): nonsense, baloney, humbuggery, hoax

 filial (adj): of, relating to, or befitting a son or daughter